mlrun/mlrun/docs/install/kubernetes.md

 ## Installing Full Version

-The Community Edition arrives in 2 flavors - lite and full.
-The lite version is the default installation and includes the following components:
-- MLRun API
-- MLRun UI
-- MLRun DB (MySQL)
-- Minio
-- MPI Operator
-- Nuclio
-- Jupyter

-The full version includes all the lite components plus the following:
-- Spark Operator
-- Kubeflow Pipelines
-- Grafana & Prometheus

-To install the full version, use the following command:
+To install the full version of the chart, use the following command:

 ```bash
 helm --namespace mlrun \